Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Update an existing person' clearly states the verb ('update') and resource ('person'), but it's vague about what aspects can be updated and doesn't differentiate from sibling tools like 'update-account' or 'update-client'.
-It provides basic purpose but lacks specificity.
+The description 'Update an existing person' clearly states the verb (update) and resource (person), distinguishing it from sibling tools like 'create-person', 'delete-person', and update tools for other entities such as 'update-account' or 'update-client'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.